martymac/fpart/docs/www.fpart.org/docs/fpsync.md

 [Solving_the_final_pass_challenge.txt](https://github.com/martymac/fpart/blob/master/docs/Solving_the_final_pass_challenge.txt)
 in the docs/ directory for more details about fpsync's option -E)

-# Cpio support
+# Cpio and Tar support

-Fpsync's option '-m' allows you to use cpio(1) instead of rsync(1) to copy files.
-Cpio(1) is much faster than rsync(1) but there is a catch: when re-creating a complex file tree, missing parent directories are created on-the-fly.
+Fpsync's option '-m' allows you to use cpio(1) or tar(1) instead of rsync(1) to copy files.
+Those tools are much faster than rsync(1) but there is a catch: when re-creating a complex file tree, missing parent directories are created on-the-fly.
 In that case, original directory metadata (e.g. timestamps) are *not* copied from source.

 To overcome that limitation, fpsync uses fpart's -zzz option to ask fpart to also pack every single directory (0-sized) with file lists.
-Making directories appear in file lists will ask cpio to copy their metadata when the directory is processed (of course, fpart ensures that a parent directory entry appears after files beneath.
-If the parent directory is missing it is first created on the fly, then the directory entry makes cpio update its metadata).
+Making directories appear in file lists will ask the external tool to copy their metadata when the directory is processed (of course, fpart ensures that a parent directory entry appears after files beneath.
+If the parent directory is missing it is first created on the fly, then directory metadata is updated).

-This works fine with a single cpio process (fpsync's option -n 1) but not with 2 or more parallel processes which can treat partitions out-of-order.
+This works fine with a single cpio or tar process (fpsync's option -n 1) but not with 2 or more parallel processes which can treat partitions out-of-order.
 Indeed, if several workers copy files to the same directory at the same time, it is possible that the parent directory's original metadata gets re-applied while another worker is still adding files to that directory.
 That can occur if a directory list spreads over more than one partition.
 In such a situation, original metadata (here, mtime) gets overwritten while new files get added to the directory.